OpenDreamKit/OpenDreamKit.github.io/meetings/2016-06-27-Bremen/minutes.md

 # Minutes for the meeting of the OpenDreamKit Steering Commitee on the 27th of June 2016

-The meeting was held at the Jacobs Universityät Bremen.
+The meeting was held at the Jacobs Universität Bremen.

 ## Attendance